limeleaf-collective/website/content/services/system-planning-and-architecture.md

 icon_alt = "Design icon"
 +++

-Our team of expert software engineers and architects design and implement efficient, reliable, scalable software systems that solve complex problems.
+Our expert software engineers and architects design and implement efficient, reliable, scalable software systems that solve complex problems.

 <!-- more -->